 Internal or External?

-Internal drive is key, external drivers are an excellent additional support, but you have to want to achieve and be willing to dig deep when it is needed.
+The internal drive is key, and external drivers are excellent additional support, but you have to want to achieve and be willing to dig deep when it is needed.
 Other people cannot do that for you.

 See all of the above!